twpayne/chezmoi/docs/REFERENCE.md

 [Bitwarden](https://bitwarden.com) using the [Bitwarden CLI](https://github.com/bitwarden/cli) (`bw`). *args* are passed to `bw` unchanged and the output from `bw` is parsed as JSON.
-The output from `bw` is cached so calling `bitwarden` multitple times with the same arguments will only invoke `bw` once.
+The output from `bw` is cached so calling `bitwarden` multiple times with the same arguments will only invoke `bw` once.

 #### `bitwarden` examples